raspberrypilearning/push-button-stop-motion/worksheet.md

 1. Lift the tab on the top.
 1. Place the strip in the connector, with the blue side facing the Ethernet port.
 1. While holding the strip in place, push down the tab.

-### Activate the camera

-1. Connect a USB cable to the power socket.
+1. Turn the power on to boot the Pi.

+### Log in and take a test picture

 1. Log in with username `pi` and password `raspberry`.
-1. At the command prompt, enter `sudo raspi-config`.
-1. At the menu, navigate to `Enable Camera`.
-1. Select `Enable`.
-1. Select `Finish`.
-1. Select `Yes` to reboot.

-## Step 2: Test the camera

-1. Log in again with username `pi` and password `raspberry`.
 1. Adjust the camera to point at yourself or an object.
 1. At the command prompt, enter `raspistill -o image1.jpg`.
 1. You should see a preview appear on the screen for a few seconds, and then change briefly while the image is captured.
 It doesn't matter if the picture is upside-down; we'll come to that later.